A primer about Thedas, the Dragon Age setting

 For character profile purposes, having a set series of events and relationships greatly facilitates things.
 Thus I present the story as it occurred in my master playthrough.
-This concept is discussed in further details in the FAQ.
+This concept is discussed in further details in our video game FAQ.

 Generally, I keep an eye on matching the Bioware de-facto-canon.
 For instance, the comics feature a certain person as the King of Ferelden after the events in DA:O, so I align with that.